Guz-Ali/Color-Pattern-Game/README.md

 That, of course, is not usable for playing a sound file.
 I needed to find a leeway so that I can keep the previous code, but implement the sound effect.

 Before all that, I didn't even know how to play a sound file through JavaScript and HTML.
 So I researched, and found it through JavaScript libraries and other websites.
-I do think that being able to find an information one is looking for from internet is an essential skill for a person living in 21st century.
+I do think that being able to find an information one is looking for from internet is an essential skill for a person living in the 21st century.

 Then I implemented the code, and saw that I might need a few more if-else conditions for it to work properly.
 At the end I had a working code.
-I had made a 'play a music' functionality for my game, and I noticed that it sounded bad because of the sound effect.
+I had made a 'play a music' functionality for my game previously, and I noticed that it sounded bad because of the sound effect.
 I altered my code in such a way that when player was listening to music, the button would function as a note (A:440hz) rather than the sound effect; and when they are playing the game, the button functions as the sound effect _Perfect_.